thunderbird89/esf/stories/story-knock-knock.md

 The two AI liaisons moved to their stations.
 Within seconds, the holographic displays flickered to life with two distinct presences.

-HARBINGER materialized first—a shifting geometric pattern that suggested rather than depicted a humanoid form, rendered in cool blues and silvers.
+HARBINGER materialized first - a shifting geometric pattern that suggested rather than depicted a humanoid form, rendered in cool blues and silvers.
 The AI's voice was calm, almost soothing, with a faint electronic undertone.

 > "Commander Chen.
 I have reviewed the Xenari warning.
 Situation assessment: critical.
 Probability of successful defense without additional assets: twelve percent."